Eximchain/dappbot-manager-lambda/README.md

-  "DappName": "<STRING: The canonical name of the Dapp>", "OwnerEmail": "<STRING: The email of the owner of the Dapp>", "CreationTime": "<STRING: The timestamp at which the Dapp was created>", "DnsName": "STRING: The DNS name at which the Dapp can be accessed", "Abi": "<OBJECT: The ABI for the Dapp>", "ContractAddr": "<STRING: The address which hosts the contract for the Dapp>", "Web3URL": "<STRING: The URL at which to access an Eximchain or Ethereum node>",
+  "DappName": "<STRING: The canonical name of the Dapp>", "OwnerEmail": "<STRING: The email of the owner of the Dapp>", "CreationTime": "<STRING: The timestamp at which the Dapp was created>", "DnsName": "<STRING: The DNS name at which the Dapp can be accessed>", "Abi": "<OBJECT: The ABI for the Dapp>", "ContractAddr": "<STRING: The address which hosts the contract for the Dapp>", "Web3URL": "<STRING: The URL at which to access an Eximchain or Ethereum node>",